 Cheney-Armstrong Post 5 NH

-PO Box 172
+PO Box 172 Peterborough NH

 Monthly Meetings: The Post meets the first Sunday of the month at 1400 hours or 2 pm unless it is a holiday weekend.
 Meetings are held in the Peterborough Community Center on 25 Elm Street, Peterborough.
 Please enter by the front door on the Elm Street side.
 All Veterans, Auxiliary and their guests are welcome J Please remember that politics are not welcome at the meeting.

 Wayne E. Thomas,

-The Post will gratefully accept donations for the General Fund, Scholarship Fund or 2018 Poppy Fund.
+The Post will gratefully accept donations for the General Fund, Scholarship Fund or 2019 Poppy Fund.
 The Post is a non-profit so your gift is tax deductible.